Can You Serve Someone at Work in California?

 Yes, Serving Someone at Work Is Valid in California

 California law allows personal service at a person's place of employment.
-Under CCP 415.10, personal service is accomplished by personally delivering a copy of the documents to the person named in the summons or subpoena.
-There is no restriction on where that delivery takes place — it can be at home, at work, in a public place, or elsewhere.
-Serving someone at their workplace is a common and fully valid approach.
+Under CCP § 415.10, personal service is accomplished by personally delivering a copy of the documents to the person named in the summons or subpoena — there is no restriction on where that delivery takes place.
+It can be at home, at work, in a parking lot, at a restaurant, or in any other accessible location.
+Serving someone at their workplace is fully valid and is a common, effective approach used by process servers throughout the Bay Area and NorCal.

 Substitute Service at a Place of Business

-CCP 415.20 also allows substitute service at a person's usual place of business.
-If the individual isn't personally available, the process server can leave documents with a person 'apparently in charge' of the workplace — typically a receptionist, manager, or other responsible adult — and then mail a copy to the business address.
-This is particularly useful for serving employees who are rarely at home during service hours.
+CCP § 415.20 also allows substitute service at a person's usual place of business.
+If the individual isn't personally available when the process server arrives, the server can leave documents with a person 'apparently in charge' of the workplace — typically a receptionist, manager, supervisor, or other responsible adult who appears to be in charge — and then mail a copy to the business address.
+This is particularly useful for serving employees who are rarely at home during service hours but follow a predictable workplace schedule.

 Serving a Business Entity at Its Place of Business

-When the defendant is a company rather than an individual, the rules are different but the workplace is equally relevant.
-Under CCP 416.10, a corporation can be served by delivery to an officer, a general manager, a registered agent for service of process, or any authorized agent.
-Many businesses can be served directly at their California office by following these entity service rules.
-If a company is registered with the California Secretary of State, their registered agent information is publicly available.
+When the defendant is a company rather than an individual, the workplace is the primary service location.
+Under CCP § 416.10, a corporation can be served by delivery to an officer, a general manager, a registered agent for service of process, or any authorized agent.
+Most California businesses register a registered agent for service of process with the California Secretary of State — this information is publicly searchable and tells you exactly where and to whom to deliver documents.

 What Happens If an Employer Blocks Service

-Workplace service is particularly useful when: someone works regular hours and is easier to find at work than at home; multiple home attempts have failed; or a home address isn't known but the workplace is.
-For defendants who travel frequently or are rarely home, their employer location is often the most reliable place to find them on a predictable schedule.
+Workplace service is particularly effective when the defendant works regular, predictable hours and is easier to find at work than at home; when multiple home attempts have already failed; when the home address isn't confirmed but the workplace is known; or when the defendant is known to be avoiding service at their residence.
+For subpoenas compelling deposition attendance or document production, business addresses are often the most professional and efficient service location.

 Frequently Asked Questions